CtrlK

 Conciseness

-The skill is excessively verbose at ~200+ lines.
-It includes a 'Key Concepts' table explaining terms like 'Microsoft Entra ID' and 'Conditional Access' that Claude already knows, a 'Tools & Systems' section describing well-known tools, and a lengthy scenario walkthrough that largely restates the workflow steps.
-The 'When to Use' and 'Do not use' sections also over-explain.
+The skill includes a 'Key Concepts' table that explains terms like 'Microsoft Entra ID' and 'Conditional Access' which Claude already knows.
+The 'Tools & Systems' section similarly describes well-known tools.
+The 'When to Use' and 'Do not use' sections add value but the overall content could be tightened by removing definitional material.

 Actionability

-The skill provides fully executable PowerShell and Azure CLI commands throughout all steps.
-Commands are copy-paste ready with specific Graph API endpoints, query filters, and output formatting.
-The code examples are concrete and complete.
+The skill provides fully executable PowerShell and Azure CLI commands throughout all steps, with specific Graph API endpoints, query filters, and output formatting.
+Commands are copy-paste ready with concrete field selections and filtering logic.

 3 / 3